mbentley/docker-omada-controller/README.md

 ## Known Issues

+### MongoDB Corruption

+While MongoDB is fairly robust, the persistent data can become corrupt if a clean shutdown isn't performed.
+By default, Docker only waits 10 seconds before killing the container processes when using `docker stop...`.
+I would **highly recommend** performing a stop with a large timeout value, such as `docker stop -t 30...` to ensure that the controller is cleanly shut down.
+This value may need to be even larger for low powered devices, such as a Raspberry Pi.

 ### Upgrade Issues

 It has been reported that users of some NAS devices such as a Synology or users of a Docker management UI like Portainer have had issues with upgrades due to the CMD being retained between versions.
 This normally does not happen with the Docker command line so it is a bit of an unexpected pattern but it can not be overwritten as it exists outside of the container.